coinse/GHRB/README.md

 https://github.com/coinse/libro.git
 ...
 ```
+\\\\

-If not, a file under the following format:
+If not, a file that consists of the metadata of repositories under the following format:

 ```jsonc